 Compare your shape to the following shapes.

 Flat/Over Pronator (low) Arch: If you see no visible arch, this typically means you probably collapse inward when you run.
-This can cause additional stress your feet and knees and increasing your risk of injury.
+This can cause additional stress to your feet and knees and increasing your risk of injury.
 Motion control footwear is recommended.
-These types of shoes emphasize medial support with the use of internal wedges, dual-density midsoles and supportive posts.
+These types of shoes emphasize medial support with the use of internal wedges, dual-density midsoles, and supportive posts.

 Normal/Neutral Pronator (Medium) Arch: Typically the most common foot type, the arch that naturally supports bodyweight and pronates normally under load.
 Some pronation of the foot is desirable and acts as a natural shock absorber.
-Most runners with this pattern can wear just about any shoe, but typically a stability or neutral shoe is recommended.
+Most runners with this pattern can wear just about any shoe, but typically stability or neutral shoe is recommended.
 This type combines cushion and neutral support features into its design.